mmosiahc/Startup/README.md

 - existing users can login.
 - Use MongoDB to store credentials - Stores both user and their hashed passwords.
 - Restricts functionality - The api's all require authenticated users.

+## WebSocket deliverable

+For this deliverable I used webSocket to send hearts to connected users in realtime.

+- Backend listens for WebSocket connection - done!
+- Frontend makes WebSocket connection - done!
+- Data sent over WebSocket connection - done!
+- WebSocket data displayed - All connected users sent hearts are displayed